Playing Tennis like "Deep Blue" Part 2: Computation and Tennis Tactics

 Point Value |

-3-4 | 0-0 | You | 57.5% | 63.6% | 54.2% | 9.5% |
+| 3-4 | 0-0 | You | 57.5% | 63.6% | 54.2% | 9.5% |

 If you lose the point, your winning percentage for the set will go down to 54.1%.
-That scoreline doesn't exist in the set, but it does in the larger dataset from the Point Value Model since the Point Value Model contains the data on every possible scoreline in any tennis set.
+That scoreline doesn't exist in the sample set, but it does in the larger dataset from the Point Value Model since the Point Value Model contains the data on every possible scoreline in any tennis set.

 The Point Value of the 3-3, 40-15 point is 3.4%.
 This is a relatively small value due to the fact that you will suffer very little if you lose the point.
 In contrast, two rows above when the score is 3-3, 15-15, the Point Value is 12.2%.
 If you win that point, you are improving your potential for staying on serve, whereas if you lose it, you increase your risk of being broken.